-- An update related to a spoofing vulnerability in Windows Print Spooler appears to address operational impact from previous fixes implemented by Microsoft to address vulnerabilities collectively known as PrintNightmare.
-It is tracked as CVE-2021-36970, and was assigned a CVSS Base Score of 8.8.
+An update related to a spoofing vulnerability in Windows Print Spooler appears to address the operational impact from previous fixes implemented by Microsoft to address vulnerabilities collectively known as PrintNightmare.
+It is tracked as CVE-2021-36970 and was assigned a CVSS Base Score of 8.8.

 Microsoft also released the latest Microsoft Edge Stable Channel (Version 94.0.992.47), which incorporates the latest security updates of the Chromium project.

 We recommend timely updates for the noted Microsoft flaws as publicly disclosed and exploited flaws make it more likely for vulnerable systems to become targets of exploitation.